afrakh/MIPS-Assembly/README.md

-🖥️ MIPS Assembly & Final Datapath Design
+🖥️ MIPS Assembly & Datapath Design

 This repository contains a collection of **MIPS assembly programs** and the **datapath implementation** developed as part of the **CS-221: Computer Organization and Design** course.